How To Better Use Wisdom In Relationships?

 Understanding relationships is critical and will undoubtedly make a difference in your life.
 We all need to learn from our past mistakes, not repeat them but grow from them.
 Learn how to have wisdom in relationships.
 Wisdom in relationships is not something to overlook.
 There are different types of relationships; some are with the family, others with friends, and others with school or work.

-Acquiring wisdom in relationships come in many different ways, the easiest I way I would say would be to learn the wisdom from others who already have gone through problems of their own, and now have so-called expertise in knowing what went wrong and what they would have done differently.
+The bottom line is that wisdom in relationships is not optional.
+Besides reading books or watching videos, an excellent way of gaining knowledge is to pray and strive to understand and apply God’s word in your life!
+We tap into God’s wisdom when you and I pray and read.
+Acquiring understanding in relationships comes in many different ways.
+The easiest way would be to learn the knowledge from others who already have gone through their problems and now have so-called expertise in knowing what went wrong and what they would have done differently.

-It Takes Time An Effort To Get Wisdom For Relationships!
+It Takes Effort To Get Wisdom In Relationships!

 Principles To Find Wisdom In Relationships:

 - Make sure you hear both sides of the story before judging.

 All three principles center around seeking more information, this is challenging work, but the only alternative is prejudice – judging before getting the facts and going on what someone has said.
 This is an all too familiar scenario (he said, she said).
 Go to the source.
 By following these three principles, failed marriages, friendships, and healthy relationships can be prevented.

 In this information age, knowledge is plentiful, but wisdom is scarce.
 Intelligence means far more than merely knowing a lot.
 It is an essential attitude that affects every aspect of life.
 The foundation of knowledge is to fear the Lord, honor and respect God, live in awe of his power, and obey his Word.
 Trust in God – He will make you truly wise. ~ Mike Hayden